tjlalobo/html-renderer/README.md

 # HTML Renderer

-Infrastructure for Rendering dynamic (and, static) html content in a headless chromium environment.
+Infrastructure for rendering html content (dynamic and static) in a headless chromium environment.

 ## Building the project